EmeraldCityIT/Foreign-Zooids-Resulting-in-Mental-Health-Issues/README.md

-# Foreign-Zooids-Resulting-in-Mental-Health-Issues
 Many mental and emotional issues are the result of large zooid transfer during sexual intercourse with multiple partners over a period of time.
 Zooids from individuals with conflicting logic and reasoning experiences can result in schizophrenia, bipolar disorder, indecisiveness or inability to make decisions which may at one point have been simple.

 Our body's instincts, gut feelings, emotions from the heart and thoughts of the mind are part of a Siphonophorae of living organisms which send signals to the brain and nervous system.
-Accepting large quantities of zooids from another body or Siphonophorae allows that person's conciousness into your living body.
+Accepting large quantities of zooids from another body or Siphonophorae allows that person's consciousness into your living body.

 Symptoms which may occur include: